quixio/quix-cli/docs/Reference/environments/sync.md

 #### Columns Explanation

-- **Changes Column**: Describes the changes detected during the synchronization process.
+- **Changes Column**: Describes the changes detected during synchronization.
 It outlines specific modifications or additions identified in the `quix.yaml` configuration file compared to the current environment state.
 - **Current Column**: Displays the previous state of the environment or configuration.
-If both the topic and deployments are new additions, this column appears empty to indicate no previous configurations for these entities.
+If both the topic and deployments are new additions, this column appears empty, indicating no previous configurations for these entities.
 - **Target Column**: Represents the desired state after synchronization.
 It shows how the environment or configuration should look after applying the changes outlined in the `quix.yaml` file.

 !!! tip